norman/friendly_id/Guide.md

 The strings "new" and "index" are reseved by default.
 When you attempt to store a reserved value, FriendlyId raises a {FriendlyId::SlugTextReservedError}.
-You can also override the default reserved words in {FriendlyId::Config::DEFAULTS} to set the value for any model using FriendlyId.
+You can also override the default reserved words in {FriendlyId::Configuration::DEFAULTS} to set the value for any model using FriendlyId.

 ## Caching the FriendlyId Slug for Better Performance